Pseudo-Inverse and Projection Matrix

-Pseudo-inverse and projection matrices are also often used in recommendation systems, so I’ll make a note of them.
+Pseudo-inverse and projection matrices are often used in recommendation systems, so let’s make a note of them.

-The author’s OS is macOS, and the options are different from Linux and Unix commands.
+The author’s OS is macOS.
+The options differ from Linux and Unix commands.

 !sw_vers